 Whether you are brand new to the CPA exam process or currently studying for your upcoming test, this is the CPA exam guide for you!
 I am confident that you will appreciate the information in this guide and that it will help you in your mission to BEAT the CPA Exam.

-If you want the perfect six-month study plan that lays out how you can go from having no CPA knowledge whatsoever to becoming certified, look no further.
+If you want the perfect six-month study plan that lays out how you can go from having no CPA knowledge whatsoever to establishing a career in public accounting, look no further!